pdnagraj/YouTube-Ad-Skipper-Chrome-Extension/README.md

 # YouTube-Ad-Skipper-Chrome-Extension

-This is a chrome extension that automatically click the 'Skip Ads'/'Skip Ad' button on YouTube Videos
+This is a chrome extension that automatically clicks the 'Skip Ads'/'Skip Ad' button on YouTube Videos

 The extension utilizes the following:
 - Firebase